dmulyalin/salt-nornir/README.md

 # Key Features

-- Manage your devices over SSH or Telnet **CLI** using Netmiko 170+ drivers, Scrapli, Cisco Genie/PyATS or NAPALM
+- **CLI** Manage your devices over SSH or Telnet using Netmiko, Scrapli, Cisco Genie/PyATS or NAPALM
 - **NETCONF** management of network devices one command away using Ncclient or Scrapli-Netconf
-- Interact with any **HTTP API** using Python requests library, automate your networking fleet using **RESTCONF**
+- **HTTP API**/**RESTCONF** Interact with devices using Python requests library, automate your networking fleet using
 - **gNMI** device management supported thanks to integration with PyGNMI library
-- Capability to manage device over **SNMPv1/2/3** using puresnmp library
+- **SNMPv1/2/3** Capability to manage device using puresnmp library
-- Results data processing with the help of NTC-Templates, TTP, Jmespath, lxml, xmltodict
+- **Data Processing** with the help of NTC-Templates, TTP, Jmespath, lxml, xmltodict
-- Addresses overwhelming set of use cases from simple data retrieval and parsing to infrastructure provisioning, testing, orchestration and self-healing
+- **Network Testing** to test network state and configuration using SSH, Netconf, gNMI, HTTP or SNMP
-- Python is a first class citizen, need something special - write your own plugins, modules, scripts, codify your work flows
+- **Python** is a first class citizen, need something special - write your own plugins, modules, scripts, codify your work flows
-- Integrate anything with anything, all you can do via CLI supported by SaltStack and Nornir Python API or SaltStack REST API
+- **API** Integrate with anythingusing SaltStack and Nornir Python API or SaltStack HTTP API
-- Well tested - 570 tests for `salt-nornir` and `nornir-salt` packages combined as of release 0.14.0
+- **Netbox** Source of Truth inventory integration for infrastructure management

 # Communication and discussion